Level sensor: Formulation

 The measuring minimum level starts from a complete covering of the measuring element near the head end of the level sensor.
 Filling levels below the level probe are not detected.
 Depending on the application and mounting height, it is therefore necessary to adjust the level in the evaluation unit to the respective mounting height with an offset setting.

 Design types

-Depending on the requirements of the site, level probes offer different features:
+Depending on the requirements of the site, hydrostatic pressure level probes offer different features: